MyFGitAccount/doraemon-Script/Speech1.md

 **NARRATOR**
 Tokyo, 2026.
 A city held by bears.
 In a secure room, three people—Momoko, Yuki, and Kanji—face an impossible choice.
 One must become Doraemon and die to save Japan.
 They have two hours to decide.

-The room is stark, gray, and soundproofed.
-A single table with three chairs.
-One wall is a reinforced window looking out onto a silent, overgrown Tokyo street.
-A brown bear lumbers past in the distance.

-Three people sit around the table: MOMOKO (25, thoughtful, calm), YUKI (25, sharp-eyed, contemplative), and KANJI (25, anxious, devout).

-A heavy door clicks shut behind the retreating figure of a government official.
-The silence is oppressive.

 **KANJI**
 (Exhaling shakily)